Sophie Cruz

-Sophie Cruz (born 16 October 2010) is an American activist.
+Sophie Cruz (born 16 October 2009) is an American activist.
 Her parents are undocumented immigrants from the state of Oaxaca, Mexico; Cruz's activism is geared toward ensuring the continuance of the DAPA (Deferred Action for Parents of Americans) program, which would allow her parents to remain in the United States legally.

 Background

-In 2015, when Sophie Cruz was five years old, Pope Francis visited Washington out for undocumented immigrants.
-That day, she wore a shirt printed with the words "Papa Rescate DAPA," urging the Pope to support the DAPA in D.C.
-She was born in the United States, but her parents are undocumented and could face deportation.
-She hoped to meet the Pope to deliver a note asking him to speak Action for Parents of Americans Act.
+In 2015 when Pope Francis visited Washington, DC, Cruz wore a shirt printed with the words "Papa Rescate DAPA" (Pope Rescue DAPA) and hoped to meet the Pope to deliver a note asking him to speak up for the program.
 When the Pope's car passed by, Sophie ran out into the street to see him but was turned away by security.
 However, the Pope had seen her run out from the crowd and requested to meet her.
 He hugged her, and she left her note with his attendants.
 Pope Francis addressed the issue at a joint meeting of the United States Congress the next day, encouraging greater openness for immigrants and refugees.

 Cruz's trip to see the Pope was sponsored by La Hermandad Mexicana Transnacional, a Los Angeles-based immigration advocacy organization.
 In an interview, Cruz said: "I believe I have the right to live with my parents.
 I have the right to be happy.
 My dad works very hard in a factory galvanizing pieces of metal.
 All immigrants just like my dad feed this country.
 They deserve to live with dignity.
 They deserve to live with respect."